AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

     <!--(open time personalization)-->
     <!--For more on this, see this [example](../../delivery/using/defining-the-email-content.md#example-amp).-->

-1. Personalize your AMP content as needed, as you would usually do with HTML format in Adobe Campaign, with personalization fields and content blocks.
+1. Personalize your AMP content as needed, as you would usually do with HTML format in Adobe Campaign, with personalization fields and personalization blocks.

     ![](assets/amp_tab_perso.png)